tlhosep/cpm-downloader/README.md

 ## MacOS
 If you try to run the app on MacOs, the following library has to be installed:
 ```
-pip3 install pyObjC`
+pip3 install pyObjC
 ```
 If not, the sound could not be played...

 The module is no longer part of the requirements.txt as that hinders the build pipeline from working.

 ## Protocol
-The format to be send over the line:
+The format to be send over the line from CP/M to MAC:

 ```
 <Bytes….>